carbonext-tech/api-b2b-docs/docs/getting-started.md

 }
 ```

-Let's see more about our authorization requests and other concepts in the next page.
+Let's learn more about our authorization requests and other core concepts on the next pages.